bolt/bolt/.github/CONTRIBUTING.md

 ----------------------------

 Your contributions to the project are very welcome.
 If you would like to fix a bug or implement a proposed feature, you can submit a Pull Request.

+Make sure you read our guide on [Contributing to Bolt](https://docs.bolt.cm/internals/contributing), the page on [Code Quality](https://docs.bolt.cm/internals/code-quality) and the page describing our [Release process](https://docs.bolt.cm/internals/release-process).

+### Bug fixes & "mini" features

 To help us merge your Pull Request, please make sure you follow these points:

  1. Describe the problem clearly in the Pull Request description.
  2. Please refer to a bug report on the issue list.
 An example of a good title is "Fixes problem [x] by doing [y].
 Fixes #1555"
- 3. If you're doing a PR for a non-trivial new feature, _please_ make an `RFC` issue first, as described above.
  4. Do not edit compiled asset files such as `bolt.js` or `bolt.css`.
     Instead, edit the source JavaScript and Sass files inside the `/app/src/` directory.
 We'll handle the updated compiled files.
  5. For any change that you make, **please try to also add a test case(s)** in the `tests` directory.

-Make sure you read our guide on [Contributing to Bolt](https://docs.bolt.cm/internals/contributing), the page on [Code Quality](https://docs.bolt.cm/internals/code-quality) and the page describing our [Release process](https://docs.bolt.cm/internals/release-process).
+ 3. If you're doing a PR for a non-trivial new feature, see the [Features](#features) section below.

+### Features

+Bolt has a warm, welcoming, and helpful team of core developers who can, collectively, help you to get a new feature into Bolt.

+New features should have a "sponsor" on the core-team.
+You are welcome to, ask a specific team member to sponsor your work (ask around on Slack or IRC), or we'll try to match someone to your feature based on their area of expertise.

+We have some simple processes to assist in getting new features from the concept stage, right though to a released and maintained Bolt.

+ 1. Open an RFC [issue](https://github.com/bolt/bolt/issues/new) following these criteria:
+     * Prefix the title with "[RFC]"
+     * Breifely describe the use case
+     * If requireing new libraries, a brief justification of why that one was chosen
+ 3. Be assigned a "sponsor" from the core team
+ 4. Submit the PR
+ 5. Celebrate with your new friends in the Bolt community!

+New features should also be accompanied with:
+   * Unit and/or acceptance tests
+   * Documentation

+Your sponsor is there to help you, as is a large and helpful community of people on both Slack and IRC, should you have troubles with any of this.

+**NOTE:** Sponsors help out in their own personal time, so please be patient and respectful of their available time.
+We will do our best to do the same with you.

-Further reading:
+### Further reading

  - [Creating a pull request](https://help.github.com/articles/creating-a-pull-request/)
  - [Pull Request Tutorial](http://yangsu.github.io/pull-request-tutorial/)